himanshunaidu/iOSPointMapperDataCollector/README.md

 ### Data Collection

 For those who are interested in contributing to the data collection process, we are looking for people to collect datasets in different environments.
-Currently, the data collection process is limited to internal testers, but we are open to expanding this to a wider audience.
+Currently, the data collection process is limited to internal testers.

 Interested users can fill out the [data collection form](https://docs.google.com/forms/d/e/1FAIpQLSe2Gw7Qgu1la_OJWtQcAFfDqocbEY4j7AkWr6lHDR61R6cWTg/viewform?usp=sharing&ouid=103118848359479903201)\
 We will then reach out to you, and if approved, add you to the internal testing group and provide instructions on how to collect data using the app.